Hostage families call for a cease-fire deal pushed by Biden. Israel says conditions must be met - KESQ

 On Saturday, Israel’s army said it killed a Hamas fighter responsible for directing attacks in Israel and the West Bank and earlier this week, it said its aircraft killed a Hamas fighter in central Gaza who was head of the technology department for its internal security forces.

-More than 36,170 Palestinians have been killed in Gaza by Israel’s campaign of bombardment and offensives over the past eight months, according to Gaza’s Health Ministry.
+Israel launched its war in Gaza after Hamas’ Oct.
+7 attack in which militants stormed into southern Israel, killed some 1,200 people — mostly civilians — and abducted about 250.
+More than 36,170 Palestinians have been killed in Gaza by Israel’s campaign of bombardment and offensives, according to Gaza’s Health Ministry.
 Its count does not differentiate between civilians and combatants.

+Associated Press writer David McHugh in Frankfurt, Germany contributed to this report.

 Follow AP’s coverage of the war at https://apnews.com/hub/israel-hamas-war